yaron2/dapr-two-phase-node/README.md

 # Dapr Two-Phase Commit for Event and State Sample

-This sample shows a two-phase commit flow for receiving an event and acknowledging it only if it was persisted to a durable storage.
+This sample shows a two-phase commit flow for receiving an event using an input binding, and acknowledging it only if it was persisted to storage.
 If a failure to deliver the event has occured, state will not be written, and if there was a failure writing to state, the message will be dropped.

 This example uses Azure Service Bus Queues for the event delivery and Redis as the state store.

-*Note: In Dapr 0.5.0, failed events will be requeued for delivery until considered poison, and then dropped*
+*Note: In Dapr 0.5.0, failed binding events will be requeued for delivery until considered poison, and then dropped*

 ## Quick Start